- How do you get them?

 When taping up toes, heels, and other areas, follow the tips below: (Consider taping as a precautionary measure in blister prone zones, or, once a hot spot has formed).

 - Use medical tape, moleskin, Leukotape, hypoallergenic silk tape (which is designed to even stick to moist skin) or whatever type of adhesive dressing you have with you.
-Be vigilant with switching tape out; a painful open blister can result when the tape is removed after a long period.
+Be vigilant with switching tape out; a painful open blister forms if the tape is left on too long.

 - For toe blisters, take one piece of tape from the bottom of your toe nail and bring it over the top of your toe, securing it underneath.
 Then take another piece and wrap it around the circumference of the toe, keeping that first piece of tape in place.